DataDog/documentation/content/en/account_management/rbac/_index.md

 {{% /tab %}}
 {{% tab "API" %}}

-Find example to create a Role in the [Datadog Create Role API documentation][1].
+Find an example of how to create a Role in the [Datadog Create Role API documentation][1].

 [1]: /api/#create-role
 {{% /tab %}}